President and CEO,

-JFE Steel, together with its group companies around the globe, must address three key issues to ensure future growth and development.
+This year, JFE Steel, together with its group companies, must address four key issues.

-These are my thoughts on the dawn of this new year.
-Very best wishes to you and your family for a prosperous 2014!
+I offer my very best wishes to you and your family for a prosperous 2015!